From my Tanganyikan Safari Diary September 1955

 On the road in Tanganyika

-There was always a risk on arriving unbooked, on my Tanganyikan safari, to find ‘No Room At The Inn’ (thinking of: “And she brought forth her firstborn son, and laid him in a manger, because there was no room at the inn.’
+There was always a risk when arriving unbooked, on my Tanganyikan safari, to find ‘No Room At The Inn’ (thinking of: “And she brought forth her firstborn son, and laid him in a manger because there was no room at the inn.’
 Luke 2:7)

 My job then, depended on public transport – no company car- so I gratefully accepted a friendly lift, agreeing to have my day off at this small up-country township while he did his days work there.

 One of us, but not two could have kipped in my companion’s car, but although we were unexpected, there was room!